kaiorosa1/100-days-of-code/log.md

 ### Day 41: March 8, 2019

 **Today's Progress**: I started off with Mini Project and I made the character move a bit.
 I created a function update that adds 1 to its x coordinates so it seems like it's moving.
+I've done a couple of OOP challenges.

 **Thoughts**: It's very hard to come up with ideas to the Mini Project Canvas JS.
 I want to be learning more about the designing process at least to have a rough idea of how what I'm gonna do beforehand.

 **Link(s) to work**: Commit on Github : https://github.com/kaiorosa1/js-journey/commit/eb76874405e7a4161dff41326d29fb65d097068f